Bicategories and Weakly Globular Double Categories: Introduction

 For a category $\bfC$ with a class of arrows $W$ satisfying certain axioms, Gabriel and Zisman introduced the category of fractions ${\bfC}[W^{-1}]$ which can be viewed as a homotopy category of $\bfC$ with respect to the class $W$.
 The construction is not only useful in homotopy theory, but anywhere where one has a class of morphisms which one wants to invert.

-For instance, when constructing the category of smooth manifolds, one may start by considering just the atlases for the manifolds and take smooth atlas maps between them.
+For instance, when constructing the category of smooth manifolds, one may start by considering just the atlases for the manifolds and take smooth maps between the associated groupoids (which may be viewed as a smooth version of an equivalence relation on the disjoint union of the atlas charts).
 In this case we obtain the usual category of manifolds by taking the category of fractions with respect to the class of atlas refinements.
-Another example is that of \'etendues and geometric morphisms.
+A related example is that of \'etendues and geometric morphisms.
 Etendues can be represented by \'etale groupoids and to obtain the correct notion of morphisms one needs to take the category of fractions of the category of groupoids with respect to the internal weak equivalences of groupoids.
 This gives us then the category of \'etendues with isomorphism classes of geometric morphisms as arrows.

 To obtain the correct 2-categorical structure, the construction of a category of fractions needs to be refined to a bicategory of fractions.
 This was done by the first author in \cite{P1995}, with applications to \'etendues and stacks.
 A further application of this is given in \cite{MP}, to provide a new notion of mapping between orbifolds.
 The resulting maps are the ones that work well for studying orbifold homotopy theory, and they were called good maps in \cite{Adem} for instance.